 The current global system is not secure, efficient or rational, and is characterized by constraints and vulnerabilities for some collection holders, although not all.
 Globally, there is a backlog both in the regeneration of accessions that are losing viability and in the multiplication of seed for distribution.
 This backlog is already resulting in insufficient seed to meet distribution requests.
 Collection holders who responded to the survey reported constraints with the key facilities and equipment for storage and for routine operations.
 Constraints were also identified in routine operations aimed at ensuring the use of the most efficient and secure procedures and protocols through SOPs, QMS and research.
-Finally, the lack of safety duplication for more than three-quarters of the accessions conserved globally is a key vulnerability that needs to be addressed in the future.
+Finally, a critical vulnerability that must be addressed is that many millet collections have not been completely safety duplicated.

 Currently, there is limited availability of and access to accession-level information for users through online, searchable platforms.
 Much of the genebank information and accession-level information is still not digitized or exists only within internal databases.
 The wider adoption of genebank information systems, such as GRIN-Global, will not only increase monitoring and efficiency of management, but will also enable more online sharing of accession-level information and better backups of documentation.
 It will also allow for greater linking of collections within the global system to enhance use and to better secure conservation.
 Generally, distribution of millet crop germplasm tends to occur primarily within the institution or nationally.
 International distribution is hampered by policy, cost of distribution and complex administrative procedures.
 The main users of millet crop collections, after other genebank curators, are nationally based researchers.
 The lack of public or private sector breeding programs for most of these crops has led to low numbers of research users for these collections.
 Efforts to solicit feedback from recipients should be formalized and the feedback used to improve quality of seed and services, to better understand users' interest in accessions and to communicate the value of the accessions and the collection more widely.